agentio/serviceinfrastructure/content/docs/intro/grpc.md

 ---
 ## Managing gRPC APIs

-[gRPC](https://grpc.io) is an open source API framework that was [created at Google](https://grpc.io/blog/principles/) and [released in 2016](https://grpc.io/blog/ga-announcement/). gRPC makes it easier to produce and use high-performing APIs at scale, largely by constraining API designs to follow a certain style that allows API clients and servers to use highly-optimized tooling.
+[gRPC](https://grpc.io) is an open source API framework that was [created at Google](https://grpc.io/blog/principles/) and [released in 2016](https://grpc.io/blog/ga-announcement/). gRPC makes it easier to produce and use high-performing APIs at scale, largely by constraining API designs to conform to a style that allows API clients and servers to use highly-optimized tooling.

 ## What's different about gRPC?

 ### API Description

-gRPC APIs are usually described with the [Protocol Buffers](https://protobuf.dev/) language, and request and response messages use the Protocol Buffer binary encoding.
+gRPC APIs are usually described with the [Protocol Buffers](https://protobuf.dev/) language, and request and response messages use the [Protocol Buffer binary encoding](https://protobuf.dev/programming-guides/encoding/).
 API designs are often expected to conform to style guides like Google's [API Improvement Proposals](https://google.aip.dev/), which increases their consistency and ability to be supported by tools and automation.

 ### API Implementation